ns5678/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 2. Specify the configuration settings in `conf/config.yaml`.

 3. Run `process_data.py`.
 This will process VTP/VTU files and save them as npy for faster processing in DoMINO datapipe.
 Modify data_processor key in config file.
-Optionally, run `cache_data.py` if using caching to decrease training time.
+Additionally, run `cache_data.py` if using caching to decrease training time.
 The final processed dataset should be divided and saved into 2 directories, for training and validation.
+Specify these directories in `conf/config.yaml`

 4. Run `train.py` to start the training.
 Modify data, train and model keys in config file.
+  If using cached data then use `conf/cached.yaml` instead of `conf/config.yaml`.

 5. Run `test.py` to test on `.vtp` / `.vtu`.
 Predictions are written to the same file.
   Modify eval key in config file to specify checkpoint, input and output directory.

 6. Download the validation results (saved in form of point clouds in `.vtp` / `.vtu` format), and visualize in Paraview.